 - 1. On the 2N2222 there is a small tab on the can of the transistor, this is the emitter connection.
 This is marked as "1" in the diagram on right side. - 2.
 The schematic diagram is not mine as I found it on the internet.
 However, this is a simple amplifier circuit and you could use your own - 3.
-The transistor picture was provided by el-component.com etc. We have tested to the best of our abilities and will work with you correct issues.
+The transistor picture was provided by el-component.com - 4.
+We do not take any responsibility for accuracy, damages to you, your computer, monitor etc. We have tested to the best of our abilities and will work with you correct issues.
 This product is sold as is and is up to the buyer to install the correct components and install correctly.
 Verify with manufacture's schematics before connecting any modification to your computer or other equipment.
 If you are not sure how to connect, please contact a friend or someone who is technical and works with electronics.
-Ensure your computer or console is in proper working order before you make this modification!
-We do not take any responsibility for damages to your computer or console.
-You should be technical enough to do soldering and troubleshooting before starting this project